MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 ## Customize the sender's email address

 The customization feature helps you select an email address that matches your company's brand.
-You can contact Microsoft support for the Forms Pro provisioned location, and then create CNAME records manually.
-The CNAME records will be used for DKIM authentication.
-You must create two CNAME records per custom domain.
-Thereafter, you'll be able to customize the email address that sends the survey invitation to your respondents.
+You can contact Microsoft support and provide the domains you want to configure for sending emails.
+The Microsoft support team will contact you with the DNS records.
+You can then provide the email addresses you want to configure.
+Based on the information you provide, records will be verified and DKIM keys will be created.
+Thereafter, you'll be able to use the customized email address to send the survey invitation to your respondents.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/support) with your admin credentials.